Commercial mortgage finance tailored to your business

 Commercial mortgages explained

 Commercial mortgages are property finance products secured against non-residential or mixed-use property.
-They are available to businesses of all sizes — from sole traders and partnerships to limited companies and PLCs — and can be used for owner-occupied premises or investment purposes.
+They are available to businesses of all sizes, from sole traders and partnerships to limited companies and PLCs, and can be used for owner-occupied premises or investment purposes.

 Unlike residential mortgages, commercial mortgage rates are assessed individually based on the specific property, the borrower's business financials, and the overall risk profile of the application.
-This is why using an experienced commercial mortgage broker is particularly important — we know which lenders are most competitive for specific property types and borrower profiles.
+This is why using an experienced commercial mortgage broker is particularly important.
+We know which lenders are most competitive for specific property types and borrower profiles.

 Commercial mortgages can be arranged on a capital repayment or interest-only basis, and terms typically range from 5 to 25 years.
 Many commercial property investors use interest-only mortgages to maximise cash flow, with a plan to repay the capital from the proceeds of a future sale.